kktt007/note/temp.md

 		- A grain used for food, such as wheat, oats, or corn
 		- a food that is made from grain and eaten with milk, especially in the morning

+- nerve
+- a group of long, thin fibres (= structures like threads) that carry information or instructions between the brain and other parts of the body:

+- the courage or confidence necessary to do something difficult, unpleasant, or rude
+- She was a bundle of nerves (= very nervous) before the audition.

+- audition \ ȯ-ˈdi-shən
+- a short performance given by an actor, a singer, etc., so that somebody can decide whether they are suitable to act in a play, sing in a concert, etc.

 ### 3.24
 词典https://findwords.info/term/